Officials outline plan to boost businesses still struggling from gas disaster

 "People always ask 'Is it over?
 Is everything fixed?'"
 Rivera said.
 "And I always tell people I'm not sure it'll be over until some of the last scars in the streets are fixed, but more importantly, until people feel they have been made whole, and we are far from that today.
 Hopefully this effort makes them feel a little more whole."

-Rivera said the effort will help improve foot traffic and bring more attention to small businesses.
+Rivera said the plan will help improve foot traffic and bring more attention to small businesses.

+"No longer are we focused just on recovery, but on efforts that will promote our local and regional business community," said Andover Town Manager Andrew Flanagan.

+He said the campaign is consistent with the efforts to build stronger, more vibrant communities following the disaster.

 Roughly 70% of the 900 small businesses impacted by the disaster have returned to their state prior to the explosions.
 Derek Mitchell, executive director of the Lawrence Partnership, said the other 30% say they are not yet whole because their customers have not returned.